- Bins and Collections

 - Information and advice on waste reduction

 You can report missed collections, request sacks/bins, sign up to our Garden Waste service and much more via our online SelfService system.
 This system is available 24/7.
-You can find it online or you can call us 01684 862490 (Opening hours Monday-Friday 8-4)
+You can also call us 01684 862490 (Opening hours Monday-Friday 8-4)

 - Council policy stipulates that only one MHDC general waste bin will be issued per individual property.
 We may provide multiple bins for communal areas but this will still equate to one bin per property.
 We collect general waste in MHDC-supplied black wheelie bins unless your property is exempt from having a bin; in that case we collect the general waste that is in sacks.
 For those exempt properties that remain on a sack collection we do not provide bins for people to store your general waste in.